§ Trust Spanning Protocol (TSP) Specification

 In HPKE-Auth mode, the VID_sndr

-field is not necessary in the Confidential Header Fields (as required by [[spec-inform:ESSR]]).
+field is not necessary in the confidential control payload (as required by [[spec:ESSR]]).

 § HPKE Base Mode